Refusal Infrastructure for Legal AI

 For Legal Tech Vendors

-- Govern liability without retraining models.
+- Contain liability without retraining or rebuilding your models.

 - Keep your UX yours — Thinking OS™ stays upstream as a sealed judgment layer, not a competing product.